 There are various tools we can use to scan a website, such as OWASP-ZAP or Web Scarab, but these tools can be very noisy and offer no stealth.

 Any experienced security technician will notice the traffic and fast requests.
 One of the ways to avoid this detection is to scan the website archive on archive.org (as you know, archive.org maintains a repository of all past websites).
-Of course, these files probably won't be identical to the live site, but they may have enough in common to minimize false positives while still not alerting the site owner.
+Of course, these files probably won't be identical to the live site, but they probably have a lot in common to minimize false positives while at the same time not alerting the site owner.

 There is a great tool for finding these parameters using archived sites called ParamSpider.